cmda-bt/be-course-22-23/week-3.md

 > **Ask questions in the #back-end channel** if you are stuck!
 We try to link to relevant resources for common 'start-up' issues but if you encounter a specific problem don't try to fix it yourself but ask for help.

-→ The best resource we found to set-up your database is the official ['connect to MongoDB' drive guide](https://docs.mongodb.com/guides/server/drivers/).
+→ The best resource we found to set-up your database is the official ['MongoDB start with guide](https://www.mongodb.com/docs/guides/atlas/account/).
 Which roughly outline the following steps:

 ```
-1. Make account
+1. Create MongoDB account
-2. Make organization
+2. Create a cluster
-3. Make cluster
+3. Add a database user
-4. Make database
+4. Configure a network connection
-5. Create dbUSer
+5. Load sample data
-6. Set-up connection
+6. Get connection string
 ```

-When you create your Cluster in Atlas you might need to [Whitelist your IP](https://docs.atlas.mongodb.com/security-whitelist/).
+When you create your Cluster in Atlas you might need to [Whitelist your IP](https://www.mongodb.com/docs/guides/atlas/network-connections/).

 > **🚨 Never ever put your username, password or database URI directly in your code.**
 > Store sensitive information such as your database URI, password and username in a `.env` using the [`dotenv`](https://www.npmjs.com/package/dotenv) package.
 Make sure you add the file to your `.gitignore`.
 If you commit your environment variables it's hard to undo!